Java Memory Model

 never modifies theflag

-variable, no need to load it from the main memory for each loop check, only once to the cache is enough -> the changes toflag
+variable, there is no need to load it from the main memory for each loop check, only once to the cache is enough -> the changes toflag

 #2